tomhiggins/BishBashBosh/README.md

 Get the app out of the way, just grab the Podcasts and listen. **BishBashBosh**....done.

 **When Would I Use This?**
-If you are in an office, library, hackerspace, usergroup , on the road , hanging at a friend's house, in your own home and you want to listen to /share the podcasts you love.
+If you are in an office, library, hacker-space, usergroup , on the road , hanging at a friend's house, in your own home and you want to listen to /share the podcasts you love.
 By using the Audio Server options you will be streaming these out to anyone who wants to listen on the same network as the machine/device you are running this on.
 Instant Streaming Podcast Station.
 BishBashBosh!

 **What Do I Need To Run This**
 - A machine/device with **bash**